-Talking about hearing loss is usually one of my favorite things to do, and I’m drawn like a bug to the light by anyone wearing a hearing aid.
+Hearing loss is my favourite topic and I’m drawn like a moth to the flame of anyone wearing a hearing aid.
 (Aha, one of my people!)
-When someone asks me about hearing loss, either mine or generally speaking, they often get more information than they expected or wanted.
-How long the discussion lasts depends on my mood, whether the person is really interested, how much time I want to spend with this person, or how quickly they cut me off.
+When someone asks me about hearing loss, either mine or in general, they get an unexpected tsunami of information.
+(My friends and family have learned to avoid saying the words ‘hearing loss’.)
+How long the discussion lasts depends on whether the person is really interested, how much time I want to spend with them, or how quickly they cut me off.
 “Gee, how nice, thanks for sharing.”

-The Short Discussion is usually conducted with strangers, as a ‘sidebar’ to a conversation when I’ve had to ask the person to repeat themselves or speak up.
+The Short Talk is usually conducted with strangers, as a ‘sidebar’ to a conversation when I’ve had to ask the person to repeat themselves or speak up.

 “Uh, how long have you had ‘it’?”